Samir Memišević

-Samir Memišević (/bs/; born 13 August 1993) is a Bosnian professional footballer who plays as a centre-back.
+Samir Memišević (/bs/; born 13 August 1993) is a Bosnian professional footballer who plays as a centre-back for Chinese Super League club Qingdao West Coast.

 Memišević started his professional career at Slaven Živinice, before joining Sloboda Tuzla in 2012.
 The following year, he moved to Teleoptik.
 Later that year, he switched to Bežanija.
 A year later, he went back to Teleoptik.
-He signed with Radnik Bijeljina in 2014.
-Two years later, Memišević was transferred to Groningen.
-In 2020, he joined Hebei, who loaned him to Beijing Guoan in 2022.
+Memišević signed with Radnik Bijeljina in 2014.
+Two years later, he was transferred to Groningen.
+In 2020, he joined Hebei China Fortune, who loaned him to Beijing Guoan in 2022.
 He moved to Al-Nasr in 2023.
+Three years later, he switched to Qingdao West Coast.

 Memišević made his senior international debut for Bosnia and Herzegovina in 2016, earning 3 caps until 2019.

 Club career

 Early career

 Memišević came through Slaven Živinice's youth setup.
 He made his professional debut in 2011 at the age of 17.

 In the summer of 2012, he joined Sloboda Tuzla.
 On 28 October, he scored his first professional goal in a triumph over Iskra Bugojno.

 In March 2013, Memišević moved to Serbian team Teleoptik, which serves as Partizan's feeder squad.
 In July, he switched to Bežanija.
 In January 2014, he returned to Teleoptik.

 In August, he signed with Radnik Bijeljina.